jorgonzalez/timelapses/README.md

 # timelapses
-Scripts to help processing images for timelapses
+Scripts to help processing batches of images for timelapse photography.
+All scripts expect the names of the photos begin with DSC and that the sorting is ascendent (e.g. 0001-0100).

 ## add_mask_transparency.sh
  	Description:	Script to apply a mask to a set of pictures in an directory.